 Mortgage Fees - this is a discharge fee, charged if you had a mortgage on the property you are selling. prior to the closing date, you will ask your lender for a payoff statement which will lay down the amount that will pay the mortgage.
-If your lender has been escrowing an amount to pay your homeowner's insurance and real estate taxes, they may take away this money from the total payment you will make.
+If your lender has been escrowing an amount to pay your property's insurance and real estate taxes, they may take away this money from the total payment you will make.
 Other lenders may send you a check to refund the amount after the payment of the mortgage. also, the settlement agent may also charge a fee for getting the Discharge of Mortgage.

-Home Inspection and Repairs - When the buyer is looking at your house, it is most likely that they will hire a home inspection specialist to take a look at your house for structural problems or any glitches in the cooling, heating and other electrical systems.
+Property/Building Inspection and Repairs - When the buyer is looking at your property, it is most likely that they will hire a inspection specialist to take a look at your house for structural problems or any glitches in the cooling, heating and other electrical systems.
 Then they will dispatch a report to the attorney of the buyer or their real estate broker who will in turn forward it to your real estate agent or attorney requesting you to make certain repairs.
 These repairs should only be made if the buyer raises the issue due to the main reason that if one had a problem; it is most likely that other buyers will also find it problematic.
-These repairs usually include problems with leakage in the roof, mold, termites, boiler and water heater issues.
+These repairs usually include problems with leakage in the roof, mold, under ground equipments, termites, boiler and water heater issues.
 These may be costly and your realtor should be able to refer you to expert contractors who can give you an estimated amount for these costs.

 Unfortunately for sellers, the closing costs always end up being higher than what they had anticipated.
 The good this is that your real estate broker or attorney will be there to direct you through the entire process in order to ensure that you are not completely taken aback by the amount.